ArsenalRecon/CyberGateLogDecrypt/README.md

 ## License ##

-Distributed under the MIT License
+Distributed under the MIT License.
+See License.md for details.

 ## More Information ##